bennettdams/eslintconfig.dev/environments/cra-4-typescript/README.md

 This environment can be used to test out configurations for CRA v4.x with TypeScript in isolation by developing inside a Docker container.

 The setup results in encapsulated environment with a fresh CRA installation.
-It uses Node 14 and brings some pre-installed VS Code extensions with itunder the hood (see `.devcontainer`).
+It uses Node 14 and brings some pre-installed VS Code extensions with it under the hood (see `.devcontainer`).

 ## Initial setup

-1. Open the `cra-4-typescript` folder directly with VS Code (don't open the parent folder of the repo)
+1. Open the `cra-4-typescript` folder directly with VS Code (not the parent folder of the repo)

     `code ~/eslintconfig.dev/environments/cra-4-typescript`

 2. Open VS Code's command palette (default `CTRL + Shift + P`)

-3. Select "Remote-Containers: Rebuild and Reopen in Container" and let it run
+3. Select `Remote-Containers: Rebuild and Reopen in Container` and let it run

 4. Open bash via VS Code and install CRA v4.x with TypeScript